lgarron/browser-security-reading-list/README.md

-# Web Security Reading List and References
+# Browser Security Reading List and References

 Very incomplete at the moment.